asyncapi/generator/docs/generator_template.md

 ```

-Run the code above on your terminal using the command `python test.py`.
-You'll should see output similar to the snippet below logged on your terminal:
+Run the code above in your terminal using the command `python test.py`.
+You should see output similar to the snippet below logged on your terminal:

 ``` cmd
 New temperature detected 64250266 sent to temperature/changed